railsadminteam/rails_admin/docs/froala-wysiwyg-html-editor.md

 1. Add Froala's assets gem.

-    *Note:* This functionality is currently available in the master branches of both `rails_admin` and `froala/wysiwyg-rails`, but neither gem has released a version with these features.
-For now, we'll need to use specific revisions of these gems from GitHub:
+    *Note:* This functionality is currently available in the master branch of `rails_admin`, but there is not a released a version with these features.
+For now, we'll need to use a specific revisions of `rails_admin` from GitHub:

     ```
     gem "rails_admin", github: "sferik/rails_admin", ref: "43f368a" # pending release of > 0.6.7
-    gem "wysiwyg-rails", github: "froala/wysiwyg-rails", ref: "8daf0c3" # pending release of > 1.2.6
+    gem "wysiwyg-rails", "~> 1.2.7"
     ```

 2. Enabling froala editor for your field is easy